lcoppieters/wenet/examples/chime4/s0/README.md

 TODO: fix the cmvn computation

 * stage 5:
-    in the arguments of wenet/bin/recognize.py
+    in the arguments of wenet/bin/recognize.py remove
     --result_file
     --dict